 “Bushmaster Bonanza at Bendigo”

 “Bushmaster Bonanza at Bendigo” read the August 2007 DoD headline, as Liberal Party Minister for Defence Dr. Brendan Nelson announced that Australia would buy at least 250 more Bushmaster vehicles.
-That order has now been finalized, under the Labor Party successor government.
-As announced by the Hon.
-Joel Fitzgibbon, the contract actually covers 293 Bushmasters, in order to meet Protected Mobility Medium requirements for Project Overlander’s Phase 3.
+The final contract was actually larger than that, in order to meet Protected Mobility Medium requirements for Project Overlander’s Phase 3.
+In 2011, the government placed an order for even more Bushmasters.
+Now 2012 has seen that intention repeated, in order to keep the workforce occupied…

-This order joins the original order for 299 vehicles, 25 of which were sold back to Thales in order to meet an emergency order from the Dutch in July 2006.
+The Project Overlander order joined Australia’s original order for 299 Bushmaster vehicles, 25 of which were sold back to Thales in order to meet an emergency order from the Dutch in July 2006.
 They were later replaced by another 26 vehicles, bringing the ADF fleet to 300.
-Another 143 vehicles were bought under the A$ 99 million follow-on Enhanced Land Force (ELF) purchase in June 2007; and DoD will receive 1 additional vehicle from Thales, in compensation for “schedule relief on Australian deliveries in order to meet a Dutch follow-on purchase.
-With these 293 vehicles added under Project Overlander, the total now stands at 737.
+Another 143 vehicles were bought under the A$ 99 million follow-on Enhanced Land Force (ELF) purchase in June 2007.
+An additional vehicle from Thales will make it 144, in compensation for Australian deferrals that let them respond to an emergency Dutch follow-on purchase.

 Contracts and Follow-Ons